PhilBrockman/ModelAssistedLabel/README.md

     moving to /content/drive/MyDrive/Coding/ModelAssistedLabel/

-These following 11 lines regarding seting up the Ultralytics are taken from [the Roboflow tutorial]( https://models.roboflow.com/object-detection/yolov5).
+I borrow the instructions to set up the Ultralytics repo from [the Roboflow tutorial]( https://models.roboflow.com/object-detection/yolov5).
+(If I'd be allowed one undo on this project, I wish I would have intially forked this project from that tutorial.)

 ```
 # clone YOLOv5 repository
-if not os.path.exists("yolov5"):
 !git clone https://github.com/ultralytics/yolov5  # clone repo

 %cd yolov5
 # install dependencies as necessary